Professional Pet Care Provider Application

 Time Commitment

-Due to our intensive New Hire Training Program and the relationships that form between staff and the pets we serve, we require a six month minimum commitment to employment with Cloud 9 Pet Care.
-This position is NOT suitable for temporary, seasonal, or otherwise shorter-term work.
+Due to our intensive New Hire Training Program and the relationships that form between staff and the pets we serve, we ask for a twelve month minimum commitment to employment with Cloud 9 Pet Care.

 • - -